wyfo/apischema/docs/de_serialization.md

 *apischema* is strict by default.
 You ask for an integer, you have to receive an integer.

-However, in some cases, data has to be be coerced, for example when parsing aconfiguration file.
-That can be done using `coerce` parameter; when set to `True`, all primitive types will be coerce to the expected type of the data model like the following:
+However, in some cases, data has to be be coerced, for example when parsing a configuration file.
+That can be done using `coerce` parameter; when set to `True`, all primitive types will be coerced to the expected type of the data model like the following:

 ```python
 {!coercion.py!}